Student Safety, Development and Wellbeing

 Careers, Employability and Internships - The Mildert Link and The Durham Award are just some of the great opportunities available to support your decision making as you think about future employment.
 Contact the Deputy Principal who is happy to speak with you.

 Personal Development - opportunities for involvment in activities which promote intellectual curiosity, creativity, entrepeneurship, teamwork and leadership are available in abunance at Van Mildert College.
 Such activities support our community ethos while providing students with skills for the future.
-In particular, Van Mildert College offers a host of opportunities to engage in community outreach and volunteering.
+In particular, Van Mildert College offers a host of opportunities to engage in community outreach and volunteering and other personal development opportunities through the College's 'Dimensions' programme.
 Contact the Deputy Principal.

 Research and Academic Initiatives - lectures, seminars and debates take place throughout the year.
 We welcome student attendance and leadership of these events.
 The Principal and Deputy Principal are happy to discuss ideas for future events.

 Scholarships and Bursaries - we have a range of scholarships and bursaries on offer for current students of Van Mildert College.
 Contact the Development Officer.